 An editor should take reasonably responsive measures when ethics complaints have been submitted concerning a submitted manuscript or printed paper, in conjunction with the publisher (or society).
 Such measures will generally include contacting the writer of the manuscript or report and giving due consideration of the respective complaint or claims made, but may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, the publishing of a correction, retraction, expression of concern, or other note, as may be relevant.
 Every reported act of unethical publishing behavior must be looked into, even if it is discovered years after publication.

-2. Duties of authors
+2. Duties of Reviewers

 a) Reporting standards